-Flax Lignans Reduce Blood Pressure and Cardiovascular Disease Risk
+Flax Lowers Blood Pressure and Heart Disease Risk

-Researchers from Canada’s St Boniface Hospital Research Center have determined that adding flaxseed to the diet can significantly drop blood pressure in patients with peripheral artery disease.
+Research has determined that adding flaxseed to the diet can significantly drop blood pressure in patients with peripheral artery disease.

 Peripheral artery disease is typically accompanied by hypertension or high blood pressure.
 Peripheral artery disease occurs when the walls of blood vessels throughout the body become thickened with a buildup of plaque.
 Often this is more pronounced among the blood vessels of the lower legs.
 This thickening of plaque drives up blood pressure.